Building a Simple Project Pipeline Flow

 Project Pipeline Reports Benefits

 As mentioned, adopting a project pipeline flow will be very helpful in forecasting time and resources for projects.
 The reporting function of Hub Planner carries an abundance of reporting functions to optimize your process project flow.
-You can analyze data in real time or even pre, post or a specific stage within the project.
-As a result, you can see how much time was scheduled to be spent at ‘Design‘ stage or say at ‘Bug Fixing‘ verses how much was actually spent at these stages.
-This works well from a finance standpoint in terms of scheduled budget verses monies spent.
+You can analyze data in real-time or even pre, post or a specific stage within the project.
+As a result, you can see how much time was scheduled to be spent at ‘Design‘ stage or say at ‘Bug Fixing‘ versus how much was actually spent at these stages.
+This works well from a finance standpoint in terms of scheduled budget versus monies spent.
 Imperative for providing valuable project and resource information and feedback.
 Finally, to further a successful project delivery you should read how to report and utilize the benefits of scheduled verses actuals in terms of resource time and finance.

-So, consistent monitoring and evaluating your process together with a flexible approach will endeavour a successful project delivery.
+So, consistent monitoring and evaluating your process together with a flexible approach will endeavor a successful project delivery.
 Whether you adopt a few steps or a complex dynamic flow to your project pipeline by using Smart Groups.
 It’s pretty clear that either will assist you in reducing errors, avoiding pitfalls and in turn, optimizing your chances for success.
-Furthermore, a process project flow allows you to future forecast and plan ahead.
+Furthermore, a process project flow allows you to future forecasts and plan ahead.
 So, you can schedule resources with the right skills at the right time.

 Do you think this will work for you?
 If so, Hub Planner offers you an extensive 60 day free trial with no credit cards and no hidden agenda we promise!
 Have a go at Smart Groups, Custom Fields and Booking Categories.
 Effectively, scheduling resources and planning projects can be made so much easier by adopting a software like Hub Planner.
 So, why not test out and install the abundance of features and premium extensions for free.